 Stopping power is crucial to a safe and successful driving experience.
-When you need brake service, visit Barnes Crossing Chevrolet Buick GMC and our GM Certified Service experts will recommend quality new brakes.
+When you need brake service, your Certified Service experts at Barnes Crossing Chevrolet Buick GMC can recommend quality ACDelco Gold (Professional) or GM Genuine Parts brakes.

 Sometimes, your Buick, Chevrolet, GMC vehicle's brakes will alert you when there's trouble.
 Whistling noises, chirping sounds, and grinding are a few of the indications that brake service may be required.
 It is important to quickly recognize signs of reduced system performance.
 Some signs to watch for are: